 6. Body Size

-Patient size and body habitus also drive the power configuration requirements of a laser.
-If your practice treats many large and/or muscular patients, you may benefit from reduced treatment times using models with higher superpulsed peak powers and higher continuous wave wattages.
+Patient size and body habitus also drive the power configuration requirements for a laser.
+If your practice treats many large and/or muscular patients, you may prefer reduced treatment times using models with higher superpulsed peak powers and higher continuous wave wattages.
 Those powers, when combined with a high pulse rate and focused to the correct depth of penetration, safely and gently regenerate tissue and reduce pain and inflammation.

 7. Available Space

-If treatment rooms are short on space or if easy mobility is desired a smaller desktop model may be a better choice over a larger wheeled model.
-Multiple peak power and wavelength configurations are on the market.
+If treatment rooms are short on space or if easy mobility is desired, choose a smaller desktop model over a larger wheeled model.
+Multiple peak power and wavelength configurations are available.
 A 45 W pulse power model also offers the options of interchangeable treatment lenses.